michaelvl/osm-analytic-tracker/README.md

 TL;DR:

-0. Download a region polygon from http://download.geofabrik.de/
+0. Download a region polygon from e.g. http://download.geofabrik.de/
 0. Change polygon filename in config.json to your chosen region
-0. Run the backend as below
+0. Run the main tracker as below
 0. Inspect the files in the local html directory (can be customised also through the config.json file)
 0. Optional - serve the html directory through a web-server.

 ```
 tracker.py -lDEBUG
 ```

 The tracker python script tracks OpenStreetMap minutely diffs and optionally filters them through a bounding-box polygon (country-based polygons can be found